alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 3. Standard Error (`stderr`)

 ![A program connected to standard I/O](https://raw.githubusercontent.com/alecthegeek/Intro2/master/stdio/stdioDiagram.png "A program connected to stdio")

-They might be called something different on your system, and you might get a few more for free, but these are the ones we are going to work with here and Python follows this convention on every system.

 Programs can read from `stdin`, or write to `stdout` or `stderr`, without any extra work.
 They exist at startup and don't need to be closed.
 We just need to take care not to read beyond the end of `stdin`.